-All experiments reported herein were programmed in lab.js (Henninger et al., 2020) which is a HTML and JavaScript interface to program online experiments.
-The code for the task of all experiments is available at the OSF of the project.
+All experiments reported herein were programmed in lab.js (Henninger et al., 2020), which is an HTML and JavaScript interface to program online experiments.
+The code for the task of all experiments is available at https://osf.io/a8p3g/.

 Participants completed two blocks of 24 trials each.
 In one block, participants memorized the colors of images.
 In the other block, they memorized the colors of words.
 Block order was randomly determined for each participant.
 Each block was preceded by one practice trial that was excluded from further analysis.
-Each of the 100 each stimulus either in a congruent or incongruent color, but not in both.
+Each of the

+100 stimuli (images and words) appeared only once in each block.
+Hence, participants saw each stimulus either in a congruent or incongruent color, but not in both.
 Figure 2 shows an illustration of the trials in each experimental block.
-During the study phase, four colored stimuli were presented sequentially in four different screen positions which were evenly spaced around an imaginary circle (radius = 150 pixels) centered on the middle of the screen.
-In the image block, the size of each image was 150×150 pixels; In the word block, each word was presented in bold, lowercase, 40-point sans-serif font.
-Each stimulus was presented for 1000 ms against a white background, with a blank interval of 500 ms between stimuli.
+During the study phase, four colored stimuli were presented sequentially in four different screen positions that were evenly spaced around an imaginary circle (radius = 150 pixels) centered on the middle of the screen.
+In the image block, the size of each image was $150 \times 150$ pixels; in the word block, each word was presented in bold, lowercase, 40-point sans-serif font.
+Each stimulus was presented for 1,000 ms against a white background, with a blank interval of 500 ms between stimuli.
 Participants were instructed to memorize the precise color that appeared in each location.
 Memory for the words or images was not required, and these stimuli appeared only at study.
 This was done to avoid a guessing strategy at test such that participants could guess the common color of the object whenever they had no information about the presented color in visual working memory.